Course Information – Online

 - Understanding the Landscape: Who are Social Entrepreneurs?

 - Developing a Business Plan: Clarifying Strategy and Structure

 By the end of this course, you will have:

-- A framework for thinking about different leaders and reflected on your own dominant leadership style
+- A framework for thinking about different leaders and reflecting on your own dominant leadership style.

 Course Design: The course was created by Mohit Mukherjee, Founding Director of the UPEACE Centre for Executive Education.
 Mr. Mukherjee has lived and worked in three continents (ten countries) holding leadership roles in the private sector, in nonprofit organizations, and universities.
 He is the Director of UPEACE’s Centre for Executive Education, which he founded in 2006.
 In this role he has led over 40 seminars in seven countries on themes ranging from ‘Entrepreneurship, Innovation and Social Change’ to ‘Beyond Traditional Leadership’

 Video: Who is a Social Innovator?